Mrigakshi-RC/Mrigakshi-RC/README.md

 - :seedling: Exploring skills to become a better and responsible developer.

-- :zap: In my free time, I solve problems on Leetcode and play with existing code of my past projects.
+- :zap: In my free time, I look out for new updates in my tech stack and use that knowledge to constantly build or integrate something new.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-mrigakshi-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mrigakshi-roy-choudhury/)